chandruvfx/SGTK_maya_publish_hooks/README.md

 # SGTK_maya_publish_hooks
-An Maya custom publisher hooks for mesh and camera
+An Maya custom publisher hooks for mesh and camera with several validation.